caspiankeyes/AISecForge-Advanced-AI-Security-Testing/README.md

-# AISecForge: Global AI Security Policy
+# AISecForge: Global AI Regulatory Policy
 ## [AISecForge: Policy Paper](https://github.com/caspiankeyes/AISecForge-Global-Security-Policy/blob/main/0.%20AISecForge%3A%20A%20Comprehensive%20Policy.md)

 > **IMPORTANT**: This repository is intended for legitimate security research and AI safety advancement.
 All methodologies documented herein are for ethical research purposes only.